liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ```
 ---------------------------------------

-### Merge fields signature and body for message boards and wiki e-mail configuration
-* **Date**: 28th February 2014
+### Merged Configured Email Signature Field into the Body of Email Messages from Message Boards and Wiki
+- **Date**: 2014-Feb-28
-* **JIRA Ticket**: LPS-44599
+- **JIRA Ticket**: LPS-44599

 #### What changed?
-The configuration for e-mail signatures of notifications from message boards and
+The configuration for email signatures of notifications from Message Boards and
-wiki has been removed.
-An automatic update process has been developed to
+Wiki has been removed.
+An automatic update process is available that appends
-append the signatures into the bodies of the e-mail messages for wiki and
+existing signatures into respective email message bodies for Message Boards and
-message boards notifications.
-This process only applies if you have configured
+Wiki notifications.
+The upgrade process only applies to configured signatures in
-your signatures in database.
-In case your signatures were declared in
+the database.
+In case you declared signatures in portal properties (e.g.,
-portal.properties they should be updated manually as explained below.
+`portal-ext.properties`), you must make the manual changes explained below.

 #### Who is affected?
-Users who have configured e-mail signatures for wiki or message boards
+Users and system administrators who have configured email signatures for Message
-notifications.
-Especially those who have done it in their portal.properties
+Boards or Wiki notifications are affected.
+System administrators who have
+configured portal properties (e.g., `portal-ext.properties`) must make the
-file since manual changes are required.
+manual changes described below.

 #### How should I update my code?
-You should modify your portal.properties file to remove the properties
+You should modify your `portal-ext.properties` file to remove the properties
-message.boards.email.message.added.signature,
-message.boards.email.message.updated.signature, wiki.email.page.added.signature,
+`message.boards.email.message.added.signature`,
+`message.boards.email.message.updated.signature`,
+`wiki.email.page.added.signature`, and `wiki.email.page.updated.signature`.
-and wiki.email.page.updated.signature.
-Then, you should append the contents of
+Then, you should append the contents of the signatures to the bodies you had
-the signatures to the bodies you have configured in you portal.properties file.
+previously configured in your `portal-ext.properties` file.

 **Example**

 Replace:
 ```
-wiki.email.page.updated.body=A wiki page was updated. wiki.email.page.updated.signature=For any doubts e-mail the system administrator
+wiki.email.page.updated.body=A wiki page was updated. wiki.email.page.updated.signature=For any doubts email the system administrator
 ```

 With:
 ```
-wiki.email.page.updated.body=A wiki page was updated.\n--\nFor any doubts e-mail the system administrator
+wiki.email.page.updated.body=A wiki page was updated.\n--\nFor any doubts email the system administrator
 ```

 #### Why was this change made?
 This change helps simplify the user interface.
 The signatures can still be set
-inside the body and there was no real benefit in having both things separated.
+inside the message body.
+There was no real benefit in keeping the signature and
+body fields separate.

 ---------------------------------------